The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 • No brake evidence at PMIs

-• Poor walkaround checks or repeated nil defects
+• Poor walkaround checks or repeated nil-defect reporting without credibility

 • Unmanaged tachograph infringements